nicolereardon/Recipe-Ratings-Over-Time-EDA/README.md

 <h5><em> The datasets that were used throughout this project can be found here: <a href = "https://dsc80.com/project3/recipes-and-ratings/food.com">food.com</a></em></h5>

 <h1> Introduction </h1>
 <p>Throughout the rest of the page, you will get a chance to explore different relationships between recipes and their ratings.
 The datasets that we used throughout this exploratory data analysis includes information about recipes between the years of 2008 and 2018 from the website Recipes.com.
 The first data frame, Raw Recipes,  contains relevant information about how to make the recipe (such as name, steps, ingredients, number of minutes it will take, etc.) as well as the id of the contributor and the date they submitted the recipe.
-The second data frame, Raw Interactions, contains information about ratings of the recipes (i.e. date submitted, number rating, and review) as well as the id of the user who wrote it and the id of the recipe it was for.<br>
+The second data frame, Raw Interactions, contains information about ratings of the recipes (i.e. date submitted, number rating, and review) as well as the id of the user who wrote it and the id of the recipe it was for.</p>

-This dataset is useful for anyone who would like to further explore different factors of recipes and what possible trends may exist.
+<p>This dataset is useful for anyone who would like to further explore different factors of recipes and what possible trends may exist.
 Through our EDA, we were interested in looking at the relationship between recipes’ ratings and time.
 Such focus on this relationship would allow us to look at possible trends that may exist not only over all recipes but finding trends between the years as well.
 Given this, the question created to direct our analysis is:</p>

 <h1>Question: What is the relationship between change in time and rating?<h1>